abinghamwalker/gdpr_tool_make/README.md

 }
 ```

-4. To remove all elementss from AWS once deployed
+7. To remove all elementss from AWS once deployed

+You have to empty all of the S3 buckets apart from the state bucket.

 ```bash
 make clean-all